Skip to content

 • Edge case exposure: Show users realistic edge cases where the system may struggle, so they know what to watch for in production.
 Users who have seen failure modes are more likely to catch them.

-• Explanation interpretation: Train users to understand what AI explanations do and don’t tell them, and to recognise when explanations are insufficient to support a decision.
+• Explanation interpretation: Train users to understand what AI explanations do and don't tell them, and to recognize when explanations are insufficient to support a decision.

 Who Needs Training